intel/ai-reference-models/docs/notebooks/transfer_learning/text_generation/pytorch_text_generation/README.md

-The notebook includes options for bfloat16 precision training, [Intel® Extension for PyTorch\*](https://intel.github.io/intel-extension-for-pytorch) which extends PyTorch with optimizations for extra performance boost on Intel hardware, and [SmoothQuant quantization with Intel® Neural Compressor](https://github.com/intel/neural-compressor/blob/v2.1.1/docs/source/smooth_quant.md).
+The notebook includes options for bfloat16 precision training, [Intel® Extension for PyTorch\*](https://intel.github.io/intel-extension-for-pytorch) which extends PyTorch with optimizations for extra performance boost on Intel hardware.

 The notebook performs the following steps:
 1. Import dependencies and setup parameters